 Saturday, police plan to release the charges the couple will face.

-The warr a nt was served around 7 a.m.
+nt was served around 7 a.m.
 Friday at the home on Highway 814 near Socastee as an attempt to identify potential evidence based on new information obtained through expert analysis of previously seized surveillance tapes and financial discrepancies filed with the State of South Carolina on behalf of the people living in the home, according to a police department release.

 The couple has several children, all juveniles, Kegler said.
 "The children are not in any danger," he added.